qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 QGIS is freely available on Windows, Linux, MacOS X, BSD, and Android.

-.. warning:: QGIS development versions are provided for some platforms in addition to the QGIS stable version.
-QGIS development contains unreleased software that is currently being worked on.
+.. warning:: QGIS testing versions are provided for some platforms in addition to the QGIS stable version.
+QGIS testing contains unreleased software that is currently being worked on.
 As such they are unsupported and only provided for testing purposes to early adopters to check if bugs have been resolved and that no new bugs have been introduced.
 At any given time it may not work, or may do bad things to your data.
 Use at your own risk.
 You have been warned!

 Windows
 =======